PortMidi/portmidi/portmidi/trunk/pm_test/README.txt

 Check output of fastrcv: there should be no errors, just msg/sec.]

-29. ./midithru -v -n [virtual input and output]
-    ./fast [latency = 0]
+29. ./midithru -v -n [virtual input and output, macOS and Linux only] ./fast [latency = 0]
     ./fastrcv [in another shell]
 [Start midithru first, it will run for 60 seconds]